Family Engagement is Root of Learning

 Recently released National Assessment of Educational Progress (NAEP) scores, often referred to as the nation’s report card, show a disappointing failure to improve scores across groups in both math and reading for students grades 4 and 8.
 A survey of 700 teachers in elementary and middles schools by survey.com asked what the biggest barriers are to scores improving.
 Family engagement rose to the top for it’s critical role in student learning success.
+Family engagement in early learning and parent involvement in preschool education are foundational to children's academic success.

 “My big takeaway is that it was not like, ‘Hey, parents, you're apathetic,’” Bryson says, “but it was actually more, ‘We need to do a better job at making sure parents can be involved.’
 And all kinds of parents from all walks of life — not just parents, but caregivers.”